huggingface/blog/bloom-inference-optimization.md

 past) and the later forward passes (with past).
 If you optimize the first one, you're most certainly going to be slowing down the later ones which are much more important and account for most of the runtime.
-Another pretty common culprit, is measuring times which are CPU times, and not actual CUDA times, you need to to `torch.cuda.synchronize()` when doing runs to be sure that the kernels completes.
+Another pretty common culprit is measuring times which are CPU times, and not actual CUDA times, so you need to to `torch.cuda.synchronize()` when doing runs to be sure that the kernels completes.

 ## Custom kernel

-Now, we had achieved close to DeepSpeed performance without any custom code outside of PyTorch !
+So far, we had achieved close to DeepSpeed performance without any custom code outside of PyTorch !
 Pretty neat.
 We also didn't have to make any compromise on flexibility of the run time batch size !